-- The cable used to ground the motor, driver, and noise filter must be as thick and short as possible so that no potential difference is generated. - Choose a large, thick and uniformly conductive surface for the grounding point. - Be sure to ground the Protective Earth Terminal of the motor and driver.
-Refer to p.83, p.84 for grounding method.
+- The cable used to ground the motor, driver, and noise filter must be as thick and short as possible so that no potential difference is generated. - Choose a large, thick and uniformly conductive surface for the grounding point. - Refer to p.83, p.84 for grounding method.